lambdamikel/Speak-SID/README.md

 GPL 3

-## Hardware
+## Speak&SID Hardware Overview

-The main components are:
+The **main components** are:

 - Microcontroller: ATMega 8535 @ 20 MHz
 - CPLD: Xilinx 9536
 - Speech chip: SpeakJet
 - Sound chip: SID 6581 or 8580, SwinSID, or ARMSID, or....

-The source code for the CPLD and the ATMega are provided, as well as HEX / JED files.
+The source code for the CPLD and the ATMega are provided here (and HEX / JED firmware files as well).

 CPC Speak&SID has **two reset buttons**: one for resetting the Speak&SID, and one for resetting the CPC.

-CPC Speak&SID has two trimmer / potentiometers; the left potentiometer controls the volume / signal level of the SpeakJet chip, the other one controls the SID volume level.
+CPC Speak&SID has **two trimmer / potentiometers**; the left potentiometer controls the volume / signal level of the SpeakJet chip, the other one controls the SID volume level.
 The signal stereo routing is determined by the 10 DIP switches, see below.

+The sound comes out of the **audio stereo jack**.
+The left/right channel can be assigned individually (SpeakJet / SID).
+Also, a switch determines whether the determined left or right channel audio is fed back into the CPC to be heard in the internal CPC speaker.

+The optional **power barrel jack** need center polarity, and either 12 V (SID 6581) or 9 V (SID 8580).

+The **LED Segment Bar** visualizes the status / state of Speak&SID, see below.

+Note that both the SpeakJet as well as the SID are mono audio output devices, but the can be assigned to the left and/or right channel of the stereo output signal using the **DIP Switches**.
+Do not assign both SID and SpeakJet output to one single (left or right) audio channel; use different channels.
+In case you would like to hear the SID (or SpeakJet) on both channels (left and right), make sure to deselect the SpeakJet (SID, respectively) first, using the DIP switches.
+See below.

 ## Requirements